A-Levels Curriculum Guide

 Politics, publishing, journalism, media and writing in all its forms are similarly suitable, alongside business and commerce, public sector administration and the charity and voluntary sectors.

-ITALIAN - Block F - Edexcel/Pearson
+ITALIAN - Edexcel/Pearson

 Lessons 1.5 hours total per week.